 B2B e-commerce stands for business-to-business electronic commerce.
 This is an e-commerce business model, where goods or services are traded among businesses via online channels.
 In other words, this is a business model in which businesses sell products or provide services to other businesses online.

-Despite not being the most common form of e-commerce, many manufacturers, distributors, and wholesalers are involved in the B2B model.
+Despite not being the most common form of e-commerce, many manufacturers, distributors, and wholesalers engage in the B2B model.
 Take wholesalers, for example.
 They sell products to retailers (other businesses) that then resell the products to end consumers (individuals who buy and use the product.)

 Business-to-consumer (B2C E-Commerce)